-Extending the Silicon Valley to Central Valley Line to San Francisco and Bakersfield expands high-speed rail to major urban centers at both ends of the line, which results in different ridership forecasts than the Valley-to-Valley Line as defined in the 2016 Business Plan.
+One of the key revisions to the 2018 Business Plan that could affect the benefits analysis presented in the Final EIR/EIS is the opening year assumption for the Valley-to-Valley Line and Phase 1.
+In its 2016 Business Plan, the Authority adopted the goal of connecting San Jose to north of Bakersfield as part of the initial Valley-to-Valley Line.
+The 2018 Business Plan extends the Valley-to-Valley Line with service between San Francisco and Bakersfield.
+Extending the Silicon Valley to Central Valley Line to San Francisco and Bakersfield expands HSR to major urban centers at both ends of the line, which results in different ridership forecasts than the Valley-to-Valley Line as defined in the 2016 Business Plan.
 The extended Valley-to-Valley Line would not be complete until 2029.
-Accordingly, the opening year for Phase 1, which includes the sections from Bakersfield to Anaheim, from Madera to Merced, and final improvements between San José to San Francisco (Salesforce Transit Center), was updated in the 2018 Business Plan to 2033.
-As discussed above, the EIR/EIS assumed that the Valley-to-Valley line would begin operating and generating benefits in 2025 and Phase 1 would begin in 2029.
+Accordingly, the opening year for Phase 1, which includes the sections from Bakersfield to Anaheim, from Madera to Merced, and final improvements between San Jose and San Francisco (Salesforce Transit Center), was updated in the 2018 Business Plan to 2033.
+As discussed, the Final EIR/EIS assumed that the Valley-to-Valley Line would begin operating and generating benefits in 2025 and Phase 1 would begin in 2029.

-In addition to different opening years, the 2018 Business Plan presents different ridership forecasts for 2029 and 2040 than were assumed in the EIR/EIS.
+In addition to different opening years, the 2018 Business Plan presents different ridership forecasts for 2029 and 2040 than were assumed in the Final EIR/EIS.
 All forecasts presented in the 2018 Business Plan used the same models as the 2016 Business Plan.
 However, since the 2016 Business Plan, the ridership model has gone through additional internal and external reviews.
 In addition, key model inputs for all forecasting have been updated to reflect the latest available data, such as population forecasts and auto operating costs.
-Specifically, input data were updated for the following:
+Specifically, the following elements were updated: